 Embrace the fear

 Are you scared to speak a foreign language?
-This is normal, but that don’t let it stop you from taking on the challenge.
+This is normal, but don’t let it stop you from taking on the challenge.
 Get out of your comfort zone! 💪

 Have a think about why you feel afraid.
 Maybe it’s because you may make a mistake?
-Or you feel silly because your accent isn’t quite right?
+Or do you feel silly because your accent isn’t quite right?
 Or you just can’t find the words when you open your mouth?

 It’s alright!
 In language learning, you should focus on process over product, meaning perfection is never the goal.
 We learn through doing, especially when it comes to languages.
 You likely don’t remember, but that’s how you learned to speak your first language.
 As babies and children, we learn by listening and playing with language.
 The process is full of imperfections, but over time children become fluent.